Les millions d'Arlequin

 The Sérénade from the first act of the ballet became a popular repertory piece that has been arranged for various instruments and recorded on numerous occasions.

 History

 Ivan Vsevolozhsky took up the directorship of the Imperial Hermitage Museum in 1899, a post that required supervision over performances given at the museum's theatre.
-Vsevolozhsky commissioned Marius Petipa—the renowned Premier maître de ballet of the Saint Petersburg Imperial Theatres—to begin work on three short ballets for the 1900–1901 season that would be performed privately before the imperial russian court.
-Petipa crafted the librettos for these ballets himself.
-The ballet were the one-act Les Ruses d'amour (The Pranks of Love), with a scenario inspired by french rococo; Les Saisons (The Seasons), a ballet-divertissement in one-act based on the four seasons; and Les Millions d'Arlequin, a two-act work based on the stock characters from the Italian Commedia dell'arte.
+Vsevolozhsky commissioned Marius Petipa—Premier maître de ballet of the Saint Petersburg Imperial Theatres—to create three short ballets for the 1900–1901 season that would be performed privately for the imperial Russian court.
+Petipa crafted the librettos for these ballets himself: the one-act Les Ruses d'amour (The Pranks of Love), with a scenario inspired by French rococo; the one-act Les Saisons (The Seasons), a ballet-divertissement featuring dance episodes inspired by the four seasons; and Les Millions d'Arlequin, a two-act work based on the stock characters from the Italian Commedia dell'arte.